-(a) An electronic authentication, display, message, record, or performance is attributed to a person if it was the act of that person or its electronic agent, or if the person is bound by it under agency or other law.
+(a) An electronic authentication, display, message, record, or performance is attributed to a person if it was the act of the person or its electronic agent, or if the person is bound by it under agency or other law.
 The party relying on attribution of an electronic authentication, display, message, record, or performance to another person has the burden of establishing attribution.

-(b) The act of a person may be shown in any manner, including a showing of the efficacy of an attribution procedure.
+(b) The act of a person may be shown in any manner, including a showing of the efficacy of an attribution procedure that was agreed to or adopted by the parties or established by law.